 “MCCA is proud to recognize these regional winners for their steadfast commitment to diversity and for leading the efforts in their region to develop a diverse and inclusive workplace,” said Jean Lee, MCCA President and CEO.
 “We are also excited to announce our inaugural international winner, Nokia, who is leading efforts to advance diversity, inclusion and equity globally.
-We have had many global companies whose headquarters were overseas and were selected as an Employer of Choice for the amazing work they were doing in the U.S. With Nokia’s exemplary work in both the U.S. and abroad, MCCA is thrilled to recognize Nokia as our inaugural international Employer of Choice winner.
+With Nokia’s exemplary work in both the U.S. and abroad, MCCA is thrilled to recognize Nokia as our inaugural international Employer of Choice winner.
 We hope that Nokia and our regional winners can be shining examples of what it means to do good and do well.”

 “Our regional winners truly understand the importance of prioritizing diversity, inclusion and equity and the necessity to build an inclusive workplace in order to not only hire, but retain and advance diverse attorneys,” said Stuart Alderoty, MCCA Board Chair and General Counsel at Ripple.
 “I am particularly heartened to see that this group of winners have leaders who have demonstrated personal commitment by being present and engaged, which is the most effective way to demonstrate that diversity and inclusion is important.
 As MCCA expands with more international members, we are excited to honor Nokia and highlight how global corporations must also prioritize and commit to creating a more diverse and inclusive work culture.”